talon-one/TalonOne.cs/docs/ManagementApi.md

             var apiInstance = new ManagementApi(config);
             var loyaltyProgramId = 789;  // long | Identifier of the loyalty program.
-You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var rangeStart = 2013-10-20T19:20:30+01:00;  // DateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. var rangeEnd = 2013-10-20T19:20:30+01:00;  // DateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var rangeStart = 2013-10-20T19:20:30+01:00;  // DateTime | Only return results from after this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. var rangeEnd = 2013-10-20T19:20:30+01:00;  // DateTime | Only return results from before this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. var subledgerId = subledgerId_example;  // string | The ID of the subledger by which we filter the data. (optional)

             try
             {
                 // Get statistics for loyalty dashboard
-                InlineResponse20016 result = apiInstance.GetDashboardStatistics(loyaltyProgramId, rangeStart, rangeEnd, subledgerId);
+                InlineResponse20018 result = apiInstance.GetDashboardStatistics(loyaltyProgramId, rangeStart, rangeEnd, subledgerId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)